relicta-tech/relicta-action/README.md

 ## Configuration

-**Zero config required!** ReleasePilot works out of the box with sensible defaults.
+**Zero config required!** Relicta works out of the box with sensible defaults.

 ### Three Ways to Configure